brown-band/website/pages/scripts/1997-1998/fall/harvard.md

 :sd[Band Plays Deconstruct, Mass Mayhem]

-:sd[Mass mayhem consisted of: Quasi Moto singing opera, our picolo player being hit on the head with a giant hammer, police officers running onto the field to separate the bears, and the aforementioned brain-eating aliens appearing and trying to devour our sousaphone player, among other things -BC.]
+::script-note[Mass mayhem consisted of: Quasi Moto singing opera, our picolo player being hit on the head with a giant hammer, police officers running onto the field to separate the bears, and the aforementioned brain-eating aliens appearing and trying to devour our sousaphone player, among other things — BC.]

 **Announcer:** Unbelievable!
 Monsters, police, two bears!
 Who will win control of this half-time show!